Staff

 Executive Director (he/him)

 Matt has advocated for health care access for consumers since the early 1990’s.
 He joined HLA in 2005 as a Staff Attorney and has served as Executive Director since 2009.
-At HLA, Matt oversees Massachusetts' only non-profit, public interest law firm dedicated exclusively to health care access.
-During Matt’s tenure, HLA’s staff has more than doubled in size and the organization has launched several new strategic initiatives serving children with mental illness, immigrants, transgender people, and people with disabilities.
-After receiving his undergraduate degree from Washington University in St. Louis, Matt began his professional career as the staff assistant for the Chief Counsel for Senator Edward M. Kennedy’s staff on the United States Senate Committee on Labor and Human Resources (now known as the Committee on Health, Education, Labor and Pensions).
-In Senator Kennedy’s office, he participated in advancing national health care initiatives, including proposals to expand access to health insurance and strengthen public health programs.
-He left Senator Kennedy’s office to attend Suffolk University Law School where he graduated magna cum laude in 1997.
+At HLA, Matt leads Massachusetts' only non-profit, public interest law firm dedicated exclusively to health care access.
+During his time with HLA, Matt has worked with the organization’s outstanding staff to significantly expand HLA’s efforts to expand access to health care.
+HLA’s growth has included the establishment of several strategic initiatives serving children with mental illness, immigrants, consumers with unaffordable medical debt, the gender-diverse community, and people with disabilities.
+After receiving his undergraduate degree from Washington University in St. Louis, Matt began his professional career as a staff member for Senator Edward M. Kennedy with the United States Senate Committee on Labor and Human Resources (now known as the Committee on Health, Education, Labor and Pensions).
+In Senator Kennedy’s office, he participated in advancing national health care legislation, including proposals to expand access to health insurance and strengthen public health programs.
+He left Senator Kennedy’s office to attend Suffolk University Law School where he graduated magna cum laude.
 Matt then worked in the Massachusetts State House as a legislative aide to State Representative Kay Khan, a champion for access to health care.
 In the State House, Matt drafted and helped enact various legislative and budgetary provisions including measures to improve mental health services and correctional health care.

 Emely Almonte